Transverse Surgery on Knots in Contact 3-Manifolds: Introduction

 \subsection{Open Book Decompositions}

 Given any 3-manifold, there is an open book decomposition $\Sigphi$ describing it.
 Here $\Sigma$ is a surface with boundary and $\phi$ is an orientation preserving diffeomorphism of $\Sigma$ fixing its boundary.
 The manifold is reconstructed from $\Sigma$ and $\phi$ as follows.
-The mapping torus of $\Sigma$ with monodromy $\phi$ is a 3-manifold with torus boundary components; a closed manifold is now obtained by gluing in solid tori to the boundary components such that a longitude (the {\it binding}) is mapped to the boundary components of the surfaces (the {\it pages}).
+The mapping torus of $\Sigma$ with monodromy $\phi$ is a 3-manifold with torus boundary components; a closed manifold is now obtained by gluing in solid tori to the boundary components such that such that $\{* \in \bd \Sigma\} \times S^1$ bounds a disc and a longitude (the \textit{binding}) is mapped to the boundary components of the surfaces (the \textit{pages}).
 We can define a contact structure on an open book decomposition that respects the decomposition, turning the binding into a transverse link.
 Open books support a unique contact structure up to isotopy, and thanks to work of Giroux \cite{Giroux:OBD}, contact structures are supported by a unique open book up to a stabilisation operation.

-Baker, Etnyre, and van Horn-Morris \cite{BEVHM} demonstrated that rational open books, {\it ie.\ }those whose pages meet the binding in non-integral curves (or more than one boundary component of a page meet the same binding component), also support a unique contact structure up to isotopy.
-The curve that a page traces out on boundary of a neighbourhood of the binding is calling the {\it page slope}.
+Baker, Etnyre, and van Horn-Morris \cite{BEVHM} demonstrated that rational open books, \textit{ie.\@} those push-offs of the boundary of the pages are non-integral cables of the binding components (or more than one boundary component of a page meet the same binding component), also support a unique contact structure up to isotopy.
+The curve that a page traces out on the boundary of a neighbourhood of the binding is calling the \textit{page slope}.
 Baker, Etnyre, and van Horn-Morris demonstrated that topological surgery on a binding component induces a rational open book, and if the surgery coefficient is less than the page slope, then the induced open book supports the contact structure obtained by admissible transverse surgery on that binding component.
 We look at surgery on a binding component with coefficient greater than the page slope and show the following.

 \begin{thm} The open book induced by surgery on a binding component with coefficient greater than the page slope supports the contact structure coming from inadmissible transverse surgery on the binding component. \end{thm}